 Baseball is a big deal in Milwaukee.
 Passionate Brewers fans pack the bleachers of Miller Park and show their team spirit at boisterous tailgate parties.
 But the metropolis on the shores of Lake Michigan offers much more than America’s favorite pastime.
 Milwaukee feels modern and hip but hasn’t lost its charm.
 There’s plenty of history at spots like the Harley-Davidson Museum, which showcases the local motorcycle legend’s ode to American design at a sprawling riverfront spot.
 Masterpieces from Picasso, Monet, and Degas are on display at the Milwaukee Art Museum, and architecture fans love the Calatrava-designed building’s stark-white wings.

 Waves of immigrants have made Milwaukee a fascinating blend of cultures, and you can find just about any culinary delicacy that reminds you of home.
 Stroll down Brady Street on the Lower East Side to shop at time-honored Italian markets, or head to the South Side for Mitchell Street’s Serbian and Syrian delicacies and flavors from Pakistan to Mexico.
 Wander through the Historic Third Ward to see the contributions of German settlers, notably their knack for brewing beer.
 And keep an eye out for 19th-century architecture with cream-colored bricks, fired from Wisconsin clay and responsible for the town’s nickname—“Cream City.”

 Reasons to go:

-The Milwaukee RiverWalk: Nightlife, shopping, and people-watching center on Milwaukee’s 20-block pedestrian promenade.
-Stroll through the city’s Historic Third Ward, Downtown, and Beerline B neighborhoods and soak up views of outdoor sculpture with the Milwaukee River for a backdrop.
+- The Milwaukee RiverWalk: Nightlife, shopping, and people-watching center on Milwaukee’s 20-block pedestrian promenade.
+Stroll through the city’s Historic Third Ward, Downtown, and Beerline B neighborhoods to soak up views of outdoor sculptures with the Milwaukee River for a backdrop.